 - either an update of any material business developments since the date of the last financial report, or confirmation that there have been no material business developments since that date; and

-- Persons or companies relying on the 45-day exemption may not file a preliminary prospectus or a final prospectus for a securities offering until it has filed all documents for which it is relying on the exemption.
+- Persons or companies relying on the 45-day exemptions may not file a preliminary prospectus or a final prospectus for a securities offering until it has filed all documents for which it is relying on the exemptions.

 - Certain other continuous disclosure filings including change of auditor reporting packages, notice of change in year end, business acquisition reports and notices of change in corporate structure will also have an additional 45 days from the applicable filing deadline.
 This is if that the person or company issues and files a news release, prior to its filing deadline, disclosing each requirement for which it is relying on the exemption.

 - Filings related to certain exempt distributions due pursuant to National Instrument 45-106 and Multilateral Instrument 45-108 will have an additional 45 days from the deadline if a news release is issued and filed prior to the filing deadline disclosing the requirement for which the person or company is relying on the exemption.

 - Designated rating agencies filing Form 25-101F1 will have 45 extra days to make any filings provided certain disclosures are made.

 - The lapse date for a final short form base shelf prospectus pursuant to National Instrument 44-102 may also be extended for an additional 45 days.
 Provided that the person or company issues and files a news release disclosing the specific requirements for which it is relying on the exemption, and it is not otherwise relying on the exemption relating to annual and interim filings discussed above.

 The instrument evidencing the relief granted in Ontario (OSC Instrument 51-502) is available here, and the FAQs subsequently published by the CSA is available here.
 The instrument evidencing the additional extensions granted in Ontario (OSC Instrument 51-505) is available here.